boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 {: #figure-27 title="Inter-DC Traffic Demand Matrix" artwork-align="center"}

    {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}} can be used to convey all of the information in the traffic matrix to the RFC XXXX NSC.
-The IETF NSC applies policers corresponding to the last column in the traffic matrix to the appropriate PE routers, in order to enforce the bandwidth contract.
+The RFC XXXX NSC applies policers corresponding to the last column in the traffic matrix to the appropriate PE routers, in order to enforce the bandwidth contract.
 For example, it applies a policer of 11 units to